booski/simple-forms/README.md

 There is also basic styling.
 Create a header by adding between one and three hash signs (#) at the beginning of the line.
 Make the line bold by adding an exclamation mark (!) to the beginning of the line.
 In-line HTML tags are also respected.

 In order for a form to be listed on the index page, it must contain at least one heading.
-The first heading in the form will be used as its title on the tindex page.
+The first heading in the form will be used as its title on the index page.

 Examples in example.form